JocelynCheng/JocelynCheng/README.md

 - 👋 Hi, I’m @JocelynCheng
 - 👀 I’m interested in applying technology to solve clinical problems
 - 🌱 I’m currently learning how to use Flask to host my fun builds on custom webpages.
-- 💞️ I’m looking to collaborate on my webcrawling project to collect white papers in radiology.
+- 💞️ I’m looking to collaborate a webcrawling project that collects updates on white papers in radiology.
 - 📫 You can reach me at Jocelyn_cheng@brown.edu

 <!---